 by Mark W. Secchia

-Peter F. Secchia decided to start a small real estate management company in the 1980s as a vehicle to teach his four children business principles, with the risk and responsibility that comes with investment.
+Peter F. Secchia decided to start a small real estate management company in the 1980's as a vehicle to teach his four children business principles, and to learn the risk and responsibility that comes with investment.
 While they were attending college, they would manage this rental property, pay the bills, negotiate the maintenance, supervise the cleaning staff, and help find weekly tenants for the 12 summer weeks, and one monthly winter tenant.

-They would each receive $200 per month for this management work.
+They would each receive $100-$200 per month for this management work.
 That became their spending money while at college.
 It was to teach them responsibility.
-It began as a single property.
+It began as a single property (Fort Wenger).

-A list of properties that were owned, rented, and/or developed by SIBSCO are as follows.
+A list of properties owned, rented, and/or developed by SIBSCO has grown to today's (2017) market value of $70 Million.

-So, in 2003 SIBSCO changed its game plan and went into more passive investments that would yield income for the family without requiring any management other than our loyal and dedicated family CPA, Mark Schut.
+In 2003 SIBSCO changed its name from Piffuskids Company and revisited its game plan, and went into more passive investments that would yield income for the future without requiring active management other than our loyal and dedicated family CPA, Mark Schut.